How to Solve Mobile Payment Security Concerns

 Are mobile payments secure?

 Sadly, data breaches are not yet a thing of the past.
-Hackers are constantly finding new ways around technology security, the latest attack was seen with the Samsung Galaxy 8 Iris Scanner scam in 2017.
+Hackers are constantly finding new ways around technology security, an infamous attack was seen with the Samsung Galaxy 8 Iris Scanner scam in 2017.

 If a merchant system is compromised by a cyber attack, thieves will only be able to access tokenized data.
 Tokenized data is useless to cyber criminals because customer data is encrypted via a randomly generated token.
 Mobile wallets do not transmit a card’s primary account number (PAN) as is the case when paying with a credit card.
-During a mobile payment transaction, the token is sent to the POS terminal, protecting the data while in transit: ‘Tokenization is the security solution that is pushing mobile payments ahead of card payments in consumer sensitive financial information protection in the continuous race to stay ahead of hackers and other threats’.
+During a mobile payment transaction, the token is sent to the POS terminal, protecting the data while in transit.

 This technology ensures that a payment originally came from the cardholder’s mobile device.
 If a hacker managed to obtain data during a mobile payment transaction, the cryptogram that is sent with the token to a POS terminal, cannot be used on another mobile device as it is unique to the original.